-A team who violates article 6 of the FIGC code of sporting justice and enters into illicit activity such as match-fixing, may well face relegation as a sanction.
-As touched upon earlier, the transcripts hadn’t offered up anything close to match-fixing.
-Nothing was presented to FIGC which suggested Juventus officials played any part in match-fixing.
+A team who violates article 6 of the FIGC code of sporting justice and enters into an illicit activity such as match-fixing may face relegation as a sanction.
+As mentioned earlier, the transcripts hadn’t offered anything close to match-fixing.
+Moreover, nothing presented to FIGC suggested Juventus officials played any part in match-fixing.

-Match-fixing is the art of throwing a game in favour of a team, or by predetermining specific events, including goals scored, the final scoreline, number of cards, penalties etc. The transcripts presented to prosecutors were damning, but it didn’t quite cross that line.
+Match-fixing is the art of throwing a game in favour of a team or by predetermining specific events, including goals scored, the final scoreline, the number of cards, penalties, etc. The transcripts presented to prosecutors were damning, but the contents didn’t quite cross that line.

 FIGC’s actions in relegating Juventus and handing the title to Inter Milan were somewhat peculiar.
-Moggi and Juventus should have been punished, that is not up for dispute.
-However, the severity of the ruling and the new location for the Scudetto, was unprecedented and should never have happened.
+Of course, Moggi and Juventus deserved punishment; that is not up for dispute.
+However, the severity of the ruling and the new location for the Scudetto was unprecedented and arguably should never have happened.

-The final ruling in the Calciopoli years later judged that Juventus had never breached article 6.
-The Serie A champions should never have encountered their shock Serie B 1-1 draw away to Rimini on the opening game of the season.
-Nor should they have trounced Piacenza 4-0 in Turin, or handed a 5-1 thrashing away to Arezzo, in Tuscany.
+The final ruling in the Calciopoli scandal years later judged that Juventus had never breached article 6.
+As a result, the Serie A champions should never have encountered a shock 1-1 draw away to Rimini in the season’s curtain-raiser.
+Nor should they have trounced Piacenza 4-0 in Turin or handed a 5-1 thrashing away to Arezzo in Tuscany.

 The findings stated that some club officials had violated article 6, but none had originated from Juventus.

 FIGC created a structured article violation with their decision-making.
-This is where instead of finding an article 6 breach, several article 1 violations were pieced together to create what was conveyed as worthy of relegation from Italy’s top-flight.
+This means that instead of finding an article 6 breach, several article 1 violations were pieced together to create evidence damning enough to warrant relegation from Italy’s top flight.
 Article 1 violations in Italian football usually command fines, bans, or points deductions, but certainly not relegation.